Please ensure Javascript is enabled for purposes of website accessibility Page 3: Developing and Displaying Rules

 Did You Know?

 Teachers should handwrite or print each rule next to the corresponding visual.
 This helps promote early literacy skills.
-Teachers can also include the home languages of children on the rules poster, something that demonstrates respect for the child’s home language and supports dual-language learning.
+Teachers can also include the home languages of children on the rules poster, something that demonstrates respect for the child’s home language and supports EBLLs.

 Once the rules are developed, they need to be displayed so that teachers and children can refer to them throughout the day.
-There are two key guidelines for displaying rules in early childhood settings.
-Rules should:
+There are two key guidelines for displaying rules in early childhood settings:

-Be posted at children’s eye level: Rules should be posted at children’s eye level so they can easily see and reference them when needed.
+Post rules at children’s eye level: Posting rules at children’s eye level allows them to easily see and reference them when needed.

-Include a visual to illustrate each rule: Young children, who typically are not yet reading, need to be able to quickly reference the rules, without being expected to memorize them.
+Include a visual to illustrate each rule: Young children, who typically are not yet reading, need to be able to quickly reference the rules without being expected to memorize them.
 Even older children, who can read, should be given illustrated rules to ensure that they can easily and efficiently reference them when needed.
-Children who are dual-language learners might especially benefit from visual supports.
-Visual supports can take many forms (e.g., photographs, picture symbols, written words, clipart, line drawings, physical objects).
+Children who are emergent bilingual learners (EBLLs)—those in the process of learning two languages—might benefit from visual supports in particular.
+Visual supports can take many forms (e.g., photographs, picture symbols, written words, clip art, line drawings, physical objects).
 There are also commercially available software programs and apps that can assist with illustrations.
 The type of visual support used should be based on the needs and abilities of the children in the class.
 Some children respond better to photographs of themselves and their peers engaging in the rules, while others prefer line drawings.
 Teachers can combine different types of visual supports (e.g., photographs and line drawings) to accommodate a variety of needs and abilities.
-Click for examples of visual supports based on the needs and abilities of children.
+For example:

 • Children with low vision often benefit from the use of larger visuals or concrete objects that they can touch.